josephwoodward/TrafficCop/README.md

 # TrafficCop

-TrafficCop is super simple way of analyzing incoming traffic an imposing rules on chosen requests.
+TrafficCop is super simple way of analyzing incoming traffic and imposing rules on chosen requests.